-Ensure that all employees applying insecticides and herbicides possess a current Florida Department of Agriculture Commercial Applicator license with the categories of licensure in Right-of-Way Pest Control and Aquatic Pest Control.
+Ensure that all insecticides and herbicides are applied in accordance with Chapter 5E-9, Florida Administrative Code.
 Provide a copy of current certificates upon request, to the Engineer.

 Ensure that employees who work with herbicides comply with all applicable Federal, State, and local regulations.